Kschermers/3081Porject/Lab_01_Feedback.md

 ### Essential Files Exist

-+ Fail: Check that file "makefile" exists.
++ Pass: Check that file "makefile" exists.

-     "makefile" not found.

-+ Skip: Check that file "main.cc" exists.
++ Pass: Check that file "main.cc" exists.

-  This test was not run because of an earlier failing test.

 ### .gitignore set up properly

-+ Skip: Check that file/directory "private.pvt" does not exist.
++ Pass: Check that file/directory "private.pvt" does not exist.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that no files with extension ".o" exist in directory "."
++ Pass: Check that no files with extension ".o" exist in directory "."

-  This test was not run because of an earlier failing test.

-+ Skip: Check that no files with extension ".out" exist in directory "."
++ Pass: Check that no files with extension ".out" exist in directory "."

-  This test was not run because of an earlier failing test.

-+ Skip: Check that file "shared.md" exists.
++ Pass: Check that file "shared.md" exists.

-  This test was not run because of an earlier failing test.

 ### Test that code compiles and creates the exectuable

-+ Skip: Check that make compiles.
++ Pass: Check that make compiles.

-  This test was not run because of an earlier failing test.